Sven65/Slabbo/README.md

 [[1.8+](https://www.spigotmc.org/wiki/spigot-nms-and-minecraft-versions-legacy/)]
 [[1.10 to 1.15](https://www.spigotmc.org/wiki/spigot-nms-and-minecraft-versions-1-10-1-15/)]
 [[1.16+](https://www.spigotmc.org/wiki/spigot-nms-and-minecraft-versions-1-16/)]
+2.1.
+In order to install dependencies for 1.18+, please run buildtools with the `--remapped` option to get the remapped revision jar.
-2.1 Be sure to compile craftbukkit using the `--compile craftbukkit` option
+2.2.
+Be sure to compile craftbukkit using the `--compile craftbukkit` option
 3. Install the compiled JAR files to your local maven using `mvn install:install-file -Dfile="spigot-version.jar" -DgroupId=org.spigotmc -DartifactId=spigot -Dversion=version-R0.1-SNAPSHOT -Dpackaging=jar`
+4. For final distribution, use the `Slabbo-dist-*-remapped-obf.jar` file.